talkowski-lab/rCNV2/analysis/genes/README.md

 ### 3. Combine association statistics across metacohorts

-We combined CNV association statistics across metacohorts for each gene using a random-effects meta-analysis.
+We combined CNV association statistics across metacohorts for each gene using a fixed-effects meta-analysis.
 The P-value from this model was designated as the "`primary`" P-value.

-We also computed a "`secondary`" P-value, which was calculated from an identical random-effects meta-analysis model after excluding the single most significant metacohort per gene.
+We also computed a "`secondary`" P-value, which was calculated from an identical fixed-effects meta-analysis model after excluding the single most significant metacohort per gene.

 The code to perform this step is contained in `gene_meta_analysis.R`.

 Given that rare CNV counts per gene are (a) sparse and (b) zero-inflated, and furthermore that (c) the case & control sample sizes are unbalanced for most phenotype groups (_e.g._, frequently >10- to 100-fold more controls than cases), we implemented an empirical continuity correction as proposed by [Sweeting _et al._, _Stat.
 Med._, 2004.](https://onlinelibrary.wiley.com/doi/10.1002/sim.1761)

+Furthermore, as sample size imbalance between cases and controls has been shown to distort test statistics in genetic association studies, we applied a saddlepoint approximation correction to the test statistics for each phenotype per CNV type to recalibrate our primary and secondary P-values.
+This procedure is based on [Dey et al., _Am.
+J. Hum.
+Genet._, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5501775/).

 Each phenotype & CNV type were meta-analyzed separately for a total of two meta-analyses per phenotype.